 Zhen Zhang, associate professor of management, presented her studies and experiments on the relationship between cleanliness and moral judgement on Tuesday via WebEx.

 Tag Archives | college of business and public management

-Astrid Keel, assistant professor of marketing, spoke on “The Effect of Recessionary Research and Development Spending on Shareholder Value” Tuesday in the President’s Dining Room.
+Astrid Keel, associate professor of marketing, considered “An Empirical Examination of Digital and Print Magazine Pricing,” Tuesday in the Executive Dining Room.

 Professor of Management Louise Kelly speaks about her research “Creating a Climate for Innovation” Tuesday in the President’s Dining Room.